jab0079/COMP4300-P1/docs/old_deliverables/proj1_README.md

 	src/stackCode - contains all source files for the stackSim

 	src/accumCode - contains all source files for the accumSim

-	src/gprCode - contains all source files for the gprSim

 	src/utils     - contains all utility source files used by all executables